 Note on returned data

 The interface will return the service data by default as a subset of the full list of instance metadata defined in G1128 in JSON format as specified by SECOM.
-However, if the includeXML parameter is passed as true, the return JSON will also include the full G1128 of the instance.

 The certificates of the services are not returned.